 The scientific advice provided with respect to status determination criteria could follow three scenarios.
 First, it is possible that the panelists participating in the peer-review reach consensus with respect to maintaining the current definitions of status determination criteria for northern shrimp.
 There may be updates to the values associated with those same definitions based on the input of more recent (i.e., additional year's data) or updated information as well; however, the Section is not required to undertake any specific action when this occurs, as using the updated values is implied in this provision of the FMP.
 In this case the scientific advice can then move forward such that management advice can be developed.
-Under the second potential scenario for scientific advice, the peer-review recommends changes or different definitions of the status determination criteria, and the panelists reach consensus as to how these status determination criteria should be modified or changed.
+Under the second potential scenario for scientific advice, the peer-review recommends changes or different definitions of the status determination criteria should be modified or changed.
 This scientific advice can move forward such that management advice can be developed.
 Under these first two potential scenarios, consensus has been reached and therefore the scientific advice moving forward to the Section's management advisory groups should be clear.